TimS27/TimS27/README.md

 I'm a passionate upcoming full stack web developer from Germany.<br>
 I'm also currently studying Physics at the University of Kaiserslautern, after finishing my B.Sc. in Business Administration and Computer Science prior.

-🌱 I’m currently interested Frontend Frameworks, web3,  blockchain, smart contracts & fine algoritms.
+🌱 I’m currently studying Node.js, Frontend Frameworks and web3.

 **Languages and Tools:**